 Alexis Guild, MPP

-Alexis Guild has been with Farmworker Justice since 2011.
-In her role as Director of Health Policy and Programs, she coordinates FJ’s health promotion projects and health policy advocacy.
-She works with advocacy organizations, community/migrant health centers, farmworker community-based organizations, and legal services organizations to ensure health care access for farmworkers and their families across the United States.
-Alexis co-authored “Out of Sight, Out of Mind: The Implementation and Impact of the Affordable Care Act in U.S. Farmworker Communities” published in the Journal of Health Care for the Poor and Underserved (2016); and “The Neighbors who Feed Us: Farmworkers and Government Policy – Challenges and Solutions” published in the Harvard Law and Policy Review (2018).
+Alexis Guild joined Farmworker Justice in 2011.
+In her role as Vice President of Strategy and Programs, she coordinates FJ’s policy advocacy and programmatic work and is a member of the leadership team.
+Alexis co-authored “Out of Sight, Out of Mind: The Implementation and Impact of the Affordable Care Act in U.S. Farmworker Communities” published in the Journal of Health Care for the Poor and Underserved (2016); and “The Neighbors Who Feed Us: Farmworkers and Government Policy – Challenges and Solution” published in the Harvard Law and Policy Review (2018).
 Alexis has extensive experience in public health and community organizing.
-She worked on political campaigns and grassroots organizations.
+She worked on political campaigns and at grassroots organizations.
 She also served as a Health Education Volunteer with the U.S. Peace Corps in Guatemala.
-She graduated from Wellesley College and has a Master’s degree in Public Policy from the University of Michigan.
+She received a Master’s degree in Public Policy from the University of Michigan and a B.A. from Wellesley College.
 Alexis lives in Oakland, California.

 Nina Kanakarajavelu, MPH

 Project Director, Health Promotion

 Nina Kanakarajavelu joined Farmworker Justice in 2021 as the Project Director for Health Promotion.
 Previously, Nina has managed programs related to pandemic preparedness, global workforce development, and health systems strengthening.
 She is committed to a rights-based approach to expanding health access and improving health outcomes in farmworker communities.

 Nina received her MPH with a concentration in International Health and Development at Tulane School of Public Health and Tropical Medicine and also holds a Masters in Human Rights from Brandeis University.